Our purpose with the Global CyberLympics initiative is to help establish true cybersecurity partnerships across borders

-IMPACT - the Cybersecurity executing arm of the United Nations’ specialized agency; the International Telecommunication Union, has endorsed the Global CyberLympics, a new initiative by the EC-Council to foster stronger international cooperation on information security issues and to improve cybersecurity training and awareness in developing nations and third world countries.
+CyberSecurity Malaysia, the national cyber security specialist center, and an agency under the Ministry of Science, Technology and Innovation (MOSTI) Malaysia, is supporting the Global CyberLympics, a new initiative by the EC-Council to foster stronger international cooperation on information security issues and to improve cybersecurity training and awareness in developing nations and third world countries.

-“The Global CyberLympics could help to foster a greater sense of partnership and cooperation between countries on the issue of cybersecurity,” said Mohd Noor Amin, Chairman of IMPACT.
-“By sharing knowledge, training and resources, we can help to improve the level of cybersecurity in many countries and regions around the world.”
+“We support the mission of Global CyberLympics in fostering a greater sense of partnership and cooperation between countries on issues pertaining to cybersecurity,” said Lt Col (R) Prof Dato' Husin Bin Jazri, CEO of CyberSecurity Malaysia.
+“By sharing knowledge, training and resources, we can help to improve the level of cybersecurity among individuals, organizations and companies around the world.”

 “Our purpose with the Global CyberLympics initiative is to help establish true cybersecurity partnerships across borders,” said Sanjay Bavisi, Chairman of the Global CyberLympics Organizing Committee and president of EC-Council.
-“We are very proud and honored for this initiative to be supported by key players in the information security community, including IMPACT, the world’s first United Nations-backed global alliance for cybersecurity, as well as some of the most reputable events such as GITEX, the largest IT tradeshow in the Middle East region, and Hacktivity, the largest hackers conference in central and eastern Europe.”
+“We are very proud and honored for this initiative to be supported by key players in the information security community, including CyberSecurity Malaysia, as well as some of the most reputable events such as GITEX, one of the third largest IT tradeshow globally, and Hacktivity, the largest IT security conference in central and eastern Europe.”

 - Capacity Building: Discover new talents, methods and ideas; and to encourage development in the field of information security.
 Besides discovering gifted hackers and cyber-defenders, the Global CyberLympics will also inspire the development of Information security professionals of the future.